fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 # Feedback

-**Philosophy:** Nurses need to know what happened, then get back to caring for patients.
+**Philosophy:** caregivers need to know what happened, then get back to caring for patients.

 ---

 ## The Truth About Feedback in Healthcare

-Home care nurses document 6-8 visits per day while wearing gloves, standing in dim hallways, and thinking about their next patient.
+Home care caregivers document 6-8 visits per day while wearing gloves, standing in dim hallways, and thinking about their next patient.
 They don't have time for complex feedback systems.

 **One feedback pattern.
 Instant clarity.
 Zero friction.**